louscmh/rhythmeet-streamOverlay/README.md

 # rhythmeet-streamOverlay
 The main repository for the overlay of o!MY @ Rhythmeet 2024, meant to be ran on tosu.

+## Setting up OBS
+The scene file is located in `_data/`.
+The JSON file will be named **rhythmeet_vX.X** in the directory.
+Just select the latest version if there are numerous jsons

+After importing the scene file, you should be prompted with a Missing Files tab.

+Click on "Search Directory..." and select the `_shared_assets` folder in the project files.
+If it doesn't fully link all the missing files, try selecting the subfolders in the `_shared_assets` folder.
+After that, just click on Apply and the assets should be displayed.

+## Setting up beatmaps
+First of all, key in your api key into `_data/api.json`.
+The beatmaps is by default displaying the Standard Brackets pool, found in `_data/beatmaps.json`.
+If you want to switch said beatmaps, just rename your new json file into `beatmaps.json` in the same directory and you should be good to go.

 ## Examples of projected scenes
 ### Starting Soon
 ![alt text](_setup/image.png)